Milanovic-dev/express-next-router/README.md

 ## Quick Start

-A REST api Route is a javascript function exported from ".js" or ".ts" file in "api" directory.
+With express-next-router, api endpoint is a javascript function exported from `.js` or `.ts` file in `api` directory.
 Each route is created based on it's file name.

-To start, create a directory named "api" in the root of your express project.
+To start, create a directory named `api` in the root of your express project.

-Create a "api/health.js" that exports a "get" function like below, it will be accessible at GET /api/health
+Create a `api/health.js` that exports a `get` function like below, it will be accessible at GET /api/health

 ```js